Flodder: Release

 After the film's successful Dutch release, United International Pictures acquired the international rights of the film for worldwide distribution outside the Netherlands and Japan.
+While the film retained its title in most English-speaking territories, the Canadian English-language release was called Welfare Party.

 Reception

 Although reasonably well reviewed, the film was considered controversial at the time, but has since gained cult status.
 It was the most popular Dutch film of the year with 2.3 million admissions.
 It was admitted to the Canon van de Nederlandse Film in 2007.
 In 1987 it won a Golden Calf for best director.